CyberPuck/cluster-pecan/README.md

 The main node needs the following packages:

 - dnsmasq
+- pivpn (Ansible role for VPN access to network)

 The networking for `eth0` (physical Ethernet) needs to be configured for: